MacKenzieOBrian/NLtoSQL/DATA.md

 # DATA (what I need to track)

+Quick recap for the reader: the ClassicModels test set anchors both evaluation and few-shot exemplars.
+Exemplars are only for **prompt conditioning** at inference; nothing here is used to train or update weights.
+Validation against the live DB keeps VA/EX honest.

 ## Datasets
 - Train: NLQ-SQL pairs for classicmodels with joins/aggregations/filters/single-table coverage.
 Include schema bits in the text field for SFT.
 - Test: 200 NLQ-SQL pairs held out for VA/EX/TS.